 Writ of Execution

-It is imperative that you perform a thorough asset search prior to requesting the writ of execution so that you can direct the constable to specific property.
+When it comes to post-judgment collections in Texas, it is imperative that you perform a thorough asset search prior to requesting the writ of execution so that you can direct the constable to a specific property.
 Our experienced attorneys have many asset search tools available and can assist you with this process.
 Ultimately, even if the judgment debtor does not have enough non-exempt assets to satisfy the judgment, the mere presence of a constable at the door is often sufficient motivation to make payment arrangements.

 Writ of Garnishment

-Looking to collect a judgment or need to protect yourself from excessive collection attempts?
+Do you want to better understand post-judgment collections in Texas or need to protect yourself from excessive collection attempts?
 Contact us today for a free consultation with one of our experienced attorneys.

-When a judgment debtor’s non-exempt property is out of reach of standard legal processes, a judgment creditor should consider obtaining at turnover order.
-Section 31.002 of the Texas Civil Practice and Remedies Code entitles a judgment creditor to aid from a court to reach property to satisfy a judgment.
+When a judgment debtor’s non-exempt property is out of reach of standard legal processes, a judgment creditor should consider obtaining a turnover order.
+Section 31.002 of the Texas Civil Practice and Remedies Code entitles a judgment creditor to aid from a court to reach the property to satisfy a judgment.
 This is done via a court order requiring the judgment debtor to turn over non-exempt property or appointing a receiver to take possession of the property.
-Because non-compliance with a court order exposes the judgment debtor to contempt proceedings, the turnover order is a powerful post-judgment collection tool.
+Because non-compliance with a court order exposes the judgment debtor to contempt proceedings, the turnover order is a powerful tool for post-judgment collections in Texas.

 Post-judgment discovery is another tool commonly used in the post-judgment collection process, especially if the asset search yields unsatisfactory results.
 This process is used to obtain information directly from the judgment debtor about his or her non-exempt assets.
 Similar to turnover orders, this method exposes the judgment debtor to the same types of penalties and sanctions to compel compliance.
 Typically, attorneys’ fees are not recoverable for post-judgment collection efforts; however, if you have to file a motion to compel to obtain responses to post-judgment discovery, the judgment debtor can be ordered to pay the fees incurred for the motion to compel process.

-With a concentration in business, construction, and real estate law, The Cromeens Law Firm is committed to providing results driven, cost-effective and personalized representation to each one our clients.
-Contact us today to learn more about our in-depth experience handling Post-Judgment Collections, and how we can assist you.
+With a concentration in business, construction, and real estate law, The Cromeens Law Firm is committed to providing results-driven, cost-effective and personalized representation to each one of our clients.
+Contact us today to learn more about our in-depth Collections experience, and how we can assist you.